Thoughts from Coretelligent’s Chief Technology Officer, Chris Messer

 Now that all current internal systems have been evaluated and you have come to the conclusion it’s time to find new ones, before performing your technology assessment, it is critical to think about what data will be the most important to gather.
 Essential data includes boundaries for evaluation, budget expectations, and flexibility, to name a few.

-When setting boundaries, think about the technology’s features and functionalities, business challenges you may need to solve, and reputability of the manufacturer.
+When setting boundaries, think about the technology’s features and functionalities, business challenges you may need to solve, and the reputability of the manufacturer.
 As we are approaching the end of the year, budget is front of mind for many of you, and where there is space to improve productivity or security for your new technology, account for it.
 If you are purchasing technology with licensing, how flexible are the models?
 It is best you know in advance whether licenses are per workstation or per company to ensure you are getting the most reward for your dollar.

-How to Conduct an Assessment
+How to Conduct a Corporate Technology Assessment

-Main steps in conducting a technology assessment are to establish requirements, conduct market research, create a list of vendor finalists, conduct a demo or proof of concept (PoC) phase, and then move to final ordering, procurement, and deployment.
+The main steps in conducting a technology assessment are to establish requirements, conduct market research, create a list of vendor finalists, conduct a demo or proof of concept (PoC) phase, and then move to final ordering, procurement, and deployment.
 Once you identify the key requirements, features, and improvements you are hoping to achieve with the adoption of a new technology, you can take some time for market research and learn what others are saying about the systems you found within your budget.
 Read reviews or market reports to make sure the new technology appears to be received well by other purchasers and businesses and is appropriate for your needs.
 If everything sounds seamless, procure those devices, and prepare for setup!